Khaled-print/MonteCarloOptions/README.md

 ## Conclusion

-This Monte Carlo Option Pricing Model is a powerful tool for evaluating European options in scenarios where traditional models like Black-Scholes might fall short.
+This Monte Carlo Option Pricing Model is a tool for evaluating European options in scenarios where traditional models like Black-Scholes might fall short.
 Its flexibility and the ability to track ITM and OTM outcomes provide a comprehensive view of potential market conditions.
 This is my first project ever, I by no means have any clue what I'm really doing, I just have an intrest for quantitative finance, particularly algo trading.

 ### Inspiration

 The calculation methodology was inspired by QuantPy’s YouTube video on **Monte Carlo Simulation for Option Pricing with Python**.
 I thought it would be cool to create an interactive version that lets you play with variables interactively and also included a put option version to give a more complete tool for option pricing.

 I have tweaked the intial calculation methodology to enable calculations for both a 'call' and 'put', the code unlike the orginal will prompt the user for input variables, run said variables through GBM & Payoff calculations, and produce values and plotted Monte Carlo distribution (however it is easier and more informative to just use the streamlit).